eslint/rfcs/designs/2022-forbid-disable/README.md

 This error will **not** have a quick fix available

 In `applyDirectives` (`apply-disable-directives.js`) I will reference the problem.
 If that problem matches a name in the array `noInlineConfig` I will not apply any directives.
 This will ensure that `problems.push(problem)` gets run.
 Note that this same logic applies to configuration comments as well.
-During this step, I will also ensure that the rule does not offer `disable` as a quick fix.

 ## Documentation